nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Read messages beginning at the earliest available messages for a given stream

-You can begin reading a given topic stream from the earliest message that is present in the stream buffer by setting the Group ID to an empty string and applying the 'earliest' setting for the auto offset reset option in the configuration dictionary argument for the Consumer class.
+To read a given topic stream from the earliest message that is present in the stream buffer, set the Group ID to an empty string and applying the 'earliest' setting for the auto offset reset option in the configuration dictionary argument for the Consumer class.

 This feature allows the user to scan for older messages for testing purposes or to recover messages that may have been missed due to a crash or network outage.
-Just keep in mind that the stream buffers are finite in size.
+Keep in mind that the stream buffers are finite in size.
 They currently hold messages from the past few days.

 ```python